An Archaeology of the Immaterial

 Routledge – 2015 – 204 pages

 An Archaeology of the Immaterial examines a highly significant but poorly understood aspect of material culture studies: the active rejection of the material world.
-This is evident in a number of cultural projects, including anti-consumerism and asceticism, as well as other attempts to transcend material circumstances.
-Exploring the cultural work which can be done when the material is rejected, and the social effects of these ‘dematerialisations’, this book looks at the way people ‘disengage’ from the world as a specific kind of physical engagement which has profound implications for our understanding of personhood and materiality.
+Buchli argues that this is evident in a number of cultural projects, including anti-consumerism and asceticism, as well as other attempts to transcend material circumstances.
+Exploring the cultural work which can be achieved when the material is rejected, and the social effects of these ‘dematerialisations’, this book situates the way some people disengage from the world as a specific kind of physical engagement which has profound implications for our understanding of personhood and materiality.

 1. Introduction Chapter 2: Immateriality and the Ascetic Object in late Antiquity 3: The Christian Ascetic Object and the Reformation 4.
 The Reformation 5.
 The Twentieth Century